albertaleksa/albertaleksa/README.md

 ## Fun facts 😄

-- I'm a music enthusiast, and I used to play bass guitar and kachon.
+- I'm a music enthusiast, and I used to play bass guitar and cajon.
 - I enjoy traveling and exploring new places.
 - One of my hobbies is Motion Design.